dansanderson/mega65-welcome-guide/determining-versions.md

 * **Artix Version**: the MEGA65 core version and date, such as `3C104883 2024-02-24`
 * **ROM Version**: the version of the MEGA65 operating system (known as the "ROM" or "KERNAL"), such as `M65 V920395`

-This Guide was originally written for the first MEGA65 model.
+This Welcome Guide was originally written for the first MEGA65 model, before we had this useful screen.
 I have left the instructions for finding this information in other ways below.

 ## The MEGA65 core version